keithgaines/100DaysOfPython/README.md

 Day 1 - 79
 Course Projects

-This repo serves as a way for me to showcase the skills I've learned through projects that I've worked on while completing 100 Days of Code: The Complete Python Pro Bootcamp for 2022.
+This repo serves as a way for me to display skills I've learned through projects that I've worked on while completing 100 Days of Code: The Complete Python Pro Bootcamp for 2022.
 This repo will continue to be updated as I further progress within the course.

 Day 1: <a href="https://github.com/keithgaines/100DaysOfPython/tree/main/BandNameGenerator">Band Name Generator</a>